gmlang/masterr/_posts/r/2017-07-06-on-recursion-2.md

 {% highlight r %}
 exists2 = function(name, env=parent.frame(), inherits = T) {
-        # Checks is name is in the given environment or its parent environments.
+        # Checks if name is in the given environment or its parent environments.
         #
         # name: string, name of an object
         # env : environment object where the search begins